 Follow the Finger Lakes Trail for over half a mile to the highest point on this preserve and experience spectacular sweeping views of the surrounding landscape, extending 25 to 30 miles on a clear day.

 Within a large area of conserved lands including Potato Hill and Robinson Hollow state forests in southeastern Tompkins County, lies Summerland Farm Preserve, a stunning mix of forest and meadow.
 Bobolinks and Meadowlarks grace the grassland habitat here, and black bear have been observed roaming the hills.
-Remnants of old logging roads flow through the forested sections of property, guiding visitors through large stands of northern hardwoods.
+Remnants of old logging roads flow through the forested sections of the property, guiding visitors through large stands of northern hardwoods.

 Dr. Boyer first fell in love with the beauty of this landscape while visiting a friend who was renting a house on the property.
 The site of a former commune, the land was up for sale with plans to subdivide it into five-acre lots.
 Using an inheritance from her mother and a purchase option that was built into her friend’s lease agreement, Dr. Boyer was able to acquire the property before the subdivision plans reached fruition.